bcgsc/transabyss/README.md

   * [Samtools](https://github.com/samtools/samtools)
   * reference genome and annotations for the organism of interest

-Required Python packages (python-igraph, Pysam, BioPython) can be installed easily with pip, ie.
+Required Python packages (ie. python-igraph, Pysam, BioPython) can be installed easily with `pip`, ie.

 ```
   pip install python-igraph